Sndrn/42_cursus/push_swap/README.md

 ### Example of working push_swap

-Input parameters and output of the implemented programme:
+Input parameters and output of the implemented program :

 $> ./push_swap 2 1 3 6 5 8
 sa